Pure-Farming/Documentation/docs/ogc-api/conformance.md

 ---

 ## URLs
-Get all the links to the standards that OGC API conforms to.
+Get all the links to the OGC standards that PureFarming's OGC API conforms to.

 ```
 GET /ogc/conformance